ad-si/adriansieber-com/_drafts/2018-05-13_haskell/main.md

 It takes a string, reverses and capitalizes it.
 What could go wrong?
-This might be the kind of function you import from a 3rd party library or maybe a collegue wrote it.
+This might be the kind of function you import from a 3rd party library or maybe a colleague wrote it.

 However, if you look under the hood it does all kind of things.
 It logs to the terminal, it writes to a database and it overwrites global state